mmcgrana/clj-stacktrace/README.md

+# clj-stacktrace

-`clj-stacktrace` is a library for creating more readable stacktraces in Clojure programs.
+A library for creating more readable stacktraces in Clojure programs.

 For example, to print a nice stack trace in a REPL: